mahdiatubly/JavaTutoringNotes/generalNotes.md

 3. Queue Interface.
 4. Map Interface.
 <strong>- ArrayList: </strong>is a dynamic list that grows automatically, it is so fast in accessing data while it uses random access algorithm to access data.
 It is not a perfect choice for adding and removing elements from the list which requires a lot of work. <br>
-In Java.util package there is a class called Collections.
+In the 'java.util' package there is a class called Collections.
 It has a lot of useful methods that can be applied to lists as:

         Collections.Sort(List);
         Collection.Shuffle(List);

+<h2>Iterator</h2>
+It is a class provided by the 'java.util' package that can be used to iterate over iterable data structures.
+Iterator is more efficient than loops where it does not keep track of the indices of the elements and it is more thread-safe than loops.
+Example:

+        Integer[] init = {1,2,3,4,5,6,7,8,9,10,11,12,13,14};
+        List li = new List(Arrays.asList(inti));
+        Iterator itrList = li.iterator();
+        while(itrList.hasNext()){
+            System.out.println(itrList.next());
+        }